mbavar/mbavar.github.io/_posts/2019-12-23-optimistic-concurrency.md

 	// Get returns the byte slice associated with the key if
 	// it exists and its version.
 	Get(key string) ([]byte, Version, error)
 	// Put associates the value given to the key.
-	Put(key string, val []byte) (Version, error)
-	// Update changes the value associated to an existing key.
+If ver is
-	// If ver is not nil, it ensures the version matches the
+	// not nil, it ensures the version matches the latest
-	// latest one prior to the update.
+	// one prior to the update.
-	Update(key string, ver *Version) (Version, error)
+	Put(key string, val []byte, ver *Version) (Version, error) }
-}
 ```
 The client can use this interface as follows. [[2](#retry-footnote)]